jwende/service-nodered/README.md

 `make attach` to connect to the running container and open a shell inside it.

-> **Note** The service-homeassistant container by default runs in un-privileged mode, but it may require privileged conditions in certain cases (For eg: to detect specific hardware, for more information please ref. <https://github.com/home-assistant/home-assistant.io/issues/18014>).
+> **Note** The Node-Red container by default runs in un-privileged mode, but it may require privileged conditions in certain cases.
 In that case you can manually add "--privileged" flag in the Makefile under `docker-run` command.

 ### All Makefile targets

 * `default` - init run browse
 * `init` - optionally create the docker volume
-* `run` - manually run the homeassistant container locally as a test
+* `run` - manually run the Node-Red container locally as a test
-* `browse` - open the Home Assistant UI in a web browser
+* `browse` - open the Node-Red UI in a web browser
 * `check` - view current settings
 * `stop` - halt a locally-run container
-* `dev` - manually run homeassistant locally and connect to a terminal in the container
+* `dev` - manually run Node-Red locally and connect to a terminal in the container
-* `attach` - connect to a terminal in the homeassistant container
+* `attach` - connect to a terminal in the Node-Red container
 * `test` - request the web UI from the terminal to confirm that it is running and available
 * `clean` - remove the container image and docker volume
 * `distclean` - clean (see above) AND unregister the node and remove the service files from the hub